 If you are new to the cluster, have never used Linux or HPC before you should attend the RIT 101 (Introduction to Linux), 102 (Linux Shell Scripting Tutorial) and 103 (Introduction to Running Software on the HPC) courses.

 These courses are very popular and run through both semesters.
-You can register for these courses at the course registration website: https://crs.shef.ac.uk (Only accessible with the VPN turned on.)
+You can find details and how to register at the website: https://sites.google.com/sheffield.ac.uk/research-training/ (Only accessible with the VPN turned on.)

 IT Services’ Research and Innovation training index